spicyjack/public/notes/opengl_es.md

 - Matrices
   - Model matrix
-    - The model is every object in the scene; when it is time to render the object, the model matrix is calculated for each object
+    - The model is every object in the scene; when it is time to render the object, the model matrix is calculated for each object.
+The model matrix is used to transform position coordinates from "world space" to "eye space"
   - View matrix
     - The view matrix is where the camera is positioned, and where it is facing
   - Projection view/matrix
-    - The lens that is put on to the camara
+    - The lens that is put on to the camara.
+The matrix used to transform position coordinates from "eye space" to "projection space"
   - Viewport
     - Where the image is recorded